Meatpacking safety recommendations are largely unenforceable

 But the guidance also says employers must follow a law known as the general duty clause, which requires companies to provide a workplace free of recognized hazards.
 Critics say that rule is unlikely to be enforced, especially after President Donald Trump signed an executive order in April aimed at keeping meat plants open.

-Already, examples have emerged of questionable enforcement efforts and pressure to keeping plants running:
+Already, examples have emerged of questionable enforcement efforts and pressure to keep plants running:

-- Shortly before Trump’s order, state regulators in Iowa declined to inspect a Tyson Foods pork plant despite a complaint alleging workers had been exposed to the virus in crowded conditions.
-Documents obtained by The Associated Press show it took the Iowa division of OSHA nine days to seek a response from Tyson and eight more to get a reply.
-The state agency ultimately found Tyson’s voluntary efforts to improve social distancing at the Perry plant were “satisfactory” and closed the case without an inspection.
-A week later, 730 workers – almost 60% of the workforce – had tested positive.
+– Shortly before Trump’s order, state regulators in Iowa declined to inspect a Tyson Foods pork plant despite a complaint alleging workers had been exposed to the virus in crowded conditions.
+Documents obtained by The Associated Press show Iowa’s OSHA agency took 2 1/2 weeks to contact Tyson, get a response and conclude that the company’s voluntary efforts to improve social distancing at the Perry plant were “satisfactory.”
+Within a week later, 730 workers – almost 60% of the workforce – had tested positive.

 – In Kansas, the state softened its quarantine guidelines after industry executives pushed to allow potentially exposed employees to continue going to work, according to emails and text messages obtained by The Kansas City Star and The Wichita Eagle.
 The state had previously advised such employees to quarantine for two weeks, before conforming to the more lenient CDC guideline, which allows employees to continue working if they have no symptoms and use precautions.
 The move came after Tyson raised a concern with the state of rising worker absenteeism.